Gay venues

 Safety:

-Your safety and well-being are paramount.
+Your safety matters.
 Here are some tips: